 Start a workout

-- Tap Start, then wait for the three-second countdown.
+- Wait for the three-second countdown.
 To skip the countdown, tap the screen.

 Check your progress

-During your workout, raise your wrist to check your progress.
-Turn the Digital Crown to highlight the metric that's most important to you.
+To check your progress during your workout, raise your wrist.
+Then turn the Digital Crown to highlight the metric that's most important to you.

 When you run or walk, your Apple Watch taps you every mile or kilometer, and it shows you an update on the screen.
 If you're cycling, your Apple Watch taps you every five miles or kilometers instead.